UPDATE 1-Mexico's Pemex fined $20 mln for anti-competitive fuel practices

 (Adds Pemex comment)

-MEXICO CITY, June 12 Mexico's antitrust watchdog has fined a division of state-owned oil company Pemex for failing to establish a competitive fuel market, the agency said on Monday.
+MEXICO CITY, June 12 (Reuters) - Mexico's antitrust watchdog has fined a division of state-owned oil company Pemex for failing to establish a competitive fuel market, the agency said on Monday.

 Pemex's Industrial Transformation unit, responsible for a range of refining and transport activities, was fined nearly 369 million pesos ($20.3 million) for the "possible commission of a monopolistic practice ... in the diesel market."